-Directorial debutante Gareth Tunley’s The Ghoul marks a statement of intent from the Brit, yet ultimately lacks clarity and focus
+Directorial debutant Gareth Tunley’s The Ghoul marks a statement of intent from the Brit, yet ultimately lacks clarity and focus

 Earlier this year, Jordan Peele showed the world how to make a debut as director with his socio-thriller/horror, Get Out.
 An ominous and sharp portrayal of white, American suburbia, it was met with huge critical acclaim.
 Peele proved that a film with a low budget can still look fantastic and does not have to do anything too outlandish to break the mould and achieve recognition.